RyanOatmeal/RyanOatmeal/notes/grep_sed_and_awk.md

 [this](https://pubs.opengroup.org/onlinepubs/9799919799/basedefs/V1_chap09.html)
 standard.
 We'll see plenty of examples in the coming notes.

-Also to note, I often abbreviate "Regular Expression" to "regexp".
+Also to note, I often abbreviate "Regular Expression" to "regexp" like most people do.

 ### grep